DMCA Policy for Home Media Server Software

 - Your name, address, and telephone number.

-- A statement that you consent to the jurisdiction of the Federal District Court for the judicial district in which your address is located, or if your address is outside of the United States, for any judicial district in which the service provider may be found, and that you will accept service of process from the person who provided the DMCA notice of alleged infringement.
+- A statement that you consent to the jurisdiction of the federal district court for the judicial district in which your address is located, or if your address is outside of the United States, for any judicial district in which Home Media Server Software may be found, and that you will accept service of process from the person who provided notification under subsection (c)(1)(C) or an agent of such person.